 Runtastic is compatible with nearly every app going, so Google Fit support is no surprise (it's good news too for users of the companion running band and Moment watches).
+It's also where Adidas is focusing all its energy now that the miCoach service is dead and gone.
 The Runtastic Me app can also suck in Google Fit data obtained from other sources.

 FitWell Personal Fitness Coach

 Save yourself some time going back and forth to the gym by cramming a personal fitness trainer into your phone - though you only get a limited number of lessons for free.
 You get a ton of video tutorials to work through, plus advice on healthy eating and more.

 Another personal trainer-type app, but this time focused more on specific workouts and building up your strength or your aerobic fitness.
 It's easy to get started and to customize the app to suit your level, and new content and exercises are added to the app regularly.

 Instant - Quantified Self

 If you want to quantify pretty much every aspect of your day-to-day life then look no further than Instant, which is able to track everything from how much sleep you've had to which smartphone apps you use the most, and give you ideas for living more healthily.